|

 return like

-value of To keep things simple, I interpret the raw score as the number of correct answers, ignoring the penalty for wrong answers.
-With this simplification, the likelihood is given by the binomial distribution, which computes the probability of yes correct answers and no incorrect.
-12.4 Posterior
+To keep things simple, I interpret the raw score as the number of correct answers, ignoring the penalty for wrong answers.
+With this simplification, the likelihood is given by the binomial distribution, which computes the probability of k correct responses out of n questions.

 Figure 12.2 shows the posterior distributions